 The Infosys-Udacity FastTrack Program

 The Infosys-Udacity FastTrack Program has several key goals.
-First, the program aims to provide students with an opportunity to complete a Nanodegree program online before joining the Infosys training program in Mysore.
+First, the program offers access to a Nanodegree program during the Infosys onboarding program in Mysore.
 Nanodegrees, which are one of Udacity’s most popular offerings, help people get “job ready” by mastering specific in-demand skills (e.g., in data science and machine learning).
 Second, as part of the Infosys-Udacity FastTrack Program, Infosys’s trainees will have access to courses taught by leading experts and individual mentoring and detailed feedback to maximize their growth.
-Third, the partnership, while of obvious benefit to individuals, also serves Infosys’s broader mandate: the Infosys-Udacity FastTrack Program will prepare an existing talent pool to work on more ambitious projects and heighten Infosys’s ability to staff emerging projects (e.g., in data mining and machine learning) around the world.
+Third, the partnership, while of obvious benefit to individuals, also serves Infosys’s broader mandate: the Infosys-Udacity FastTrack Program will deepen the company’s talent pool and scale its workforce to engaged in emerging issues (e.g., in data mining and machine learning).

 The Infosys-Udacity Program Reflects a Trend

 Dr. Navin Budhiraja, who s the Chief Technology Officer at Infosys Ltd, explains that the Infosys-Udacity FastTrack Program is part of Infosys’s ongoing attempt to support life-long learning: “At Infosys, our focus has evolved from learning specific technology skills to learning to learn.
 We are consistently investing to bring a culture of lifelong learning early, especially for our young engineers.
 Through our partnership with Udacity, we are now able to complement this learning, and build a strong foundation with specialized skills training, and I look forward to scaling this partnership further.”